cobuildlab/project-qa-docs/README.md

 ### 1. Daily Meeting

-This is the meeting that needs to be celebrated everyday to sync the team, clarify the work in scope (the TODO column in the Kanban) and make sure that everybody understand the pending tickets.
+This is the meeting that needs to be celebrated every day to sync the team, clarify the work in scope (the TODO column in the Kanban) and make sure that everybody understand the pending tickets.

 This meeting is conducted by the Project Manager, and it requires the participation of all the team members.